E911 Service is now available with UC Voice

 The Code of Federal Regulations (CFR) requires the University to obtain and keep a record of affirmative acknowledgement by every subscriber (UC Voice users), both new and existing, of having received and understood the advisory statement provided on the E911 Acknowledgement page.
 It is required that UC Voice users read the advisory statement about E911 and UC and acknowledge that they have read the statement.

 Additionally, the CFR requires the University to distribute stickers to its existing subscribers, warning that E911 service may be limited or not available when using Lync.
-CITES is providing Telecom Unit Coordinators (official list of TUCs) these E911 warning stickers for distribution to their unit/department UC Voice users.
+CITES is providing CITES Unit Coordinators (official list of CUCs) these E911 warning stickers for distribution to their unit/department UC Voice users.
 These stickers are to be placed directly on or near all Lync-enabled devices (phone, desktop, laptop).
-If users need stickers, CITES is suggesting they contact their UC Support Staff, which include IT Professionals and Telecom Unit Coordinators.
+If users need stickers, CITES is suggesting they contact their UC Support Staff, which include IT Professionals and CITES Unit Coordinators.

 Units, departments, and users from across campus have started asking a variety of questions on emergency services with UC Voice and its software component, Microsoft Lync.
 The UC at Illinois E911 FAQ page is a great resource for getting answers to those frequently asked questions.